robbfountain/131studios.com/resources/views/blogs/2021/11/using-google-api-sdk-to-read-files-from-google-drive.md

 ```

-The `get()` will return the file metadata but if you want to download the file, supply the `['alt' => 'media']` option when calling the method to get the actual contents.
+The `get()` will return the file metadata but if you want to download the file, supply the `['alt' => 'media']`{.inline-code} option when calling the method to get the actual contents.

 ### Pulling it all together
+Now that we have the ability to crawl our Google Drive folder and retrieve the files, we can create a Laravel scheduled task to retrieve those files on a given interval

+### Conclusion
-In this blog you learned how to create a Google Drive service account and link it to a shared folder in your Google Drive.
-You were then able to use the Google API SDK in your project to list the contents of your Google Drive and downlaod files from it.
+In this blog, you learned how to create a Google Drive service account and link it to a shared folder in your Google Drive.
+You were then able to use the Google API SDK in your project to list the contents of your Google Drive and download files from it.
 You can further expand on this by adding your own methods to add or delete files and folders.